canonical/charmed-openstack-upgrader/docs/explanation/nova-data-migration.rst

 db archive_deleted_rows
 ~~~~~~~~~~~~~~~~~~~~~~~

 When an instance is deleted, an entry will still be kept in the active table but marked as **deleted**.
-This command will move those entries from the active table to the shadow table, and improve the performance of queries over the the active tables.
+This command will move those entries from the active table to the shadow table, and hence improve the performance of queries over the active table.

 db purge
 ~~~~~~~~